IVPLaboratory/JFD3/README.md

 - Download Dataset Here -[Baidu Netdisk](<https://pan.baidu.com/s/170bAY4mJkAqbCf4ythljvA?pwd=xpuv>),
                         -[Google Drive(TODO)](<>)

-We have developed the IRBlurUAV dataset, which involved considerable effort.
+We developed the IRBlurUAV dataset, which involved considerable effort.
 If you use this dataset in your work, please cite our contribution.
 Thank you!